 - Try to travel light.
 The walk to Aguas Calientes takes you through pristine nature that you will better appreciate if you are not overburdened.

 - Consider Ollantaytambo as an alternative starting point instead of Cusco.
-It is well worth a few days and agencies there can easily organize for you to be collected by the Cusco buses.
+It is well worth a few days and agencies there can easily organise for you to be collected by the Cusco buses.

 - Be aware that the cafe and all toilet facilities are outside the site.
 Also, use of the toilets costs 1 sol, so bring some small change.